MSFT-Innovation-Hub-India/ai-bot-gpt-4o-realtime-api-search-tool/readme.md

 ```

-Note: if the azure OpenAI endpoint url is https://mydemogpt4.openai.azure.com/, then the value to set, for az_open_ai_endpoint_name in the config above, should be mydemogpt4
+[Note: if the azure OpenAI endpoint url is https://mydemogpt4.openai.azure.com/, then the value to set, for az_open_ai_endpoint_name in the config above, is mydemogpt4]

 Tavily is used to perform search.
 You need to get an API key from [Tavily API Documentation](https://docs.tavily.com/docs/rest-api/api-reference).